-EBITDA or NOPAT?
+EBITDA vs NOPAT?
 And why does it matter?

 A lot of clients ask about valuation methods and the underlying metric we use to value their business – EBITDA (Earnings Before Interest, Tax, Depreciation and Amortisation) – which is commonly used and often referred to especially around listed companies or NOPAT (Net Operating Profit after Tax).